codeit-bootcamp-frontend/Weekly-Mission/README.md

 - public/: This folder is for storing static files.
 - src/: This folder is for storing source code.
-- src/api/: This folder is for storing API-related files.
 - src/assets/: This folder is for storing static asset files.
 - src/components/: This folder is for storing React components.
 - src/pages/: This folder is for storing page components that implement routing using React Router Dom.